OGLE-2016-BLG-1195Lb: A Sub-Neptune Beyond the Snow Line of an M-dwarf Confirmed by Keck AO: Discussion and Conclusion

 Although OB161195 is not an ultracool dwarf as reported in \citet{Shvartzvald2017}, false detections of these substellar objects could have negative implications on the understanding of their formation and evolution.
 Ultracool dwarfs are predicted to make up $15-30\%$ of stars in the Galaxy \citep{Kroupa2001, Muzic}, however their formation and evolution are currently only incompletely understood, since direct mass measurements are difficult to achieve for these faint objects.
 Techniques such as transits (e.g \cite{Carmichael2020}) and direct imaging (e.g \cite{Burgasser_2006}) have had some success with ultracool dwarf binary systems, however, these methods are only sensitive to close binaries with mass ratios $q\gtrsim0.4$.
 Additionally, they can only measure the total mass of the system, not the individual masses.
 Microlensing complements these techniques as it has the ability to detect wide-orbit binaries with low mass ratios.
-The individual masses can also be measured if the microlensing light curve exhibits both finite source effects and a parallax effect.
+The individual masses can also be measured if the microlensing light-curve exhibits both finite source effects and a parallax effect.
 With OB161195 as an example, however, parallax effects measured by \textit{Spitzer} are often contaminated by systematics and/or have low signal-to-noise \citep{Koshimoto2020}.
 Therefore, high resolution follow-up observations are the optimum solution to determine the physical properties of these low-mass ratio systems.

-Parallaxes in general are not easy to measure and typically result in degenerate light curves.
+Parallaxes in general are not easy to measure and typically result in degenerate light-curves.
 In the case of \textit{Spitzer} parallaxes, \cite{Koshimoto2020} found that $>75\%$ of parallaxes obtained by the \textit{Spitzer} campaign were higher than the median averages predicted by Galactic models, from a study of 50 microlens parallax measurements.
 They concluded that the main source of this discrepancy came from systematic errors in the \textit{Spitzer} photometry.
-In particular \cite{Koshimoto2020} draw attention to this event, noting that the \textit{Spitzer} light curve does not show a clear peak feature and attempts to measure a faint source star, both of which contribute to unusually high systematic errors.
+In particular \cite{Koshimoto2020} draw attention to this event, noting that the \textit{Spitzer} light-curve does not show a clear peak feature and attempts to measure a faint source star, both of which contribute to unusually high systematic errors.